silverstar194/Kinect_Motion_RF/README.md

 # Kinect_Motion_RF
-Building a Kinect from Scratch With Random Forests and Blender animations
+Building a Kinect from Scratch With Random Forests and Blender animations Generated From Mo-Cap Data

-## Final Flow
+## High Level: Final Flow
 ## Input Layer
 The input layer uses OpenKinect (https://openkinect.org/wiki/Main_Page) to pull the raw depth and RBG images off of the Kinect hardware.
 The depth image is sent to filter layer for pre-processing before it is run through the random forest for classification.